Makepad Project Packaging Guide

 2sudo apt-get install libssl-dev libsqlite3-dev pkg-config binfmt-support libxcursor-dev libx11-dev libasound2-dev libpulse-dev

-1. run the packaging command:
+- Run the packaging command:

 1cargo packager --release